camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Runtime logic

-Providing reusable connector runtime behavior is mainly done by implementing and exposing an implementation of the `ConnectorFunction` interface of the SDK.
+To create a reusable runtime behavior for your connector, you are required to implement and expose an implementation of the `ConnectorFunction` interface of the SDK.
 The connector runtime environments will call this function.
 It handles input data, executes the connector's business logic, and optionally returns a result.
 Exception handling is optional since the connector runtime environments take care of this as a fallback.